 Market Risk.
 Market risk is the risk that the value of the securities in your Portfolio or in the underlying funds will fluctuate.
 This could cause the value of your Units to fall below your original purchase price.
 Market value fluctuates in response to various factors.
-These can include changes in interest rates, inflation, the financial condition of a security's issuer, perceptions of the issuer. or ratings on a security.
+These can include changes in interest rates, inflation, the financial condition of a security's issuer, perceptions of the issuer, or ratings on a security.
 Certain geopolitical and other events, including environmental events and public health events such as epidemics and pandemics, may have a global impact and add to instability in world economies and markets generally.
 Changing economic, political or financial market conditions in one country or geographic region could adversely affect the market value of the securities held by your Portfolio in a different country or geographic region due to increasingly interconnected global economies and financial markets.

 For example, following Russia's invasion of Ukraine in late February 2022, various countries, including the United States and members of NATO and the European Union ("EU"), issued broad-ranging economic sanctions against Russia and Belarus.
 The resulting responses to the military actions (and potential further sanctions in response to continued military activity), the potential for military escalation and other corresponding events have had, and could continue to have, severe negative effects on regional and global economic and financial markets, including increased volatility, reduced liquidity and overall uncertainty.
 The negative impacts may be particularly acute in certain sectors including, but not limited to, energy, financials, commodities, engineering, and defense.
+This could affect the value of your Portfolio's investments, beyond any direct investment exposure the Portfolio may have to Russian issuers or the adjoining geographic regions.
 Russia may take additional counter measures or retaliatory actions (including cyberattacks), which could exacerbate negative consequences on global financial markets.
 Furthermore, the more recent hostilities by Hamas and Iran against Israel, and the possibility of further military escalation in the Middle East, may negatively impact certain sectors and possibly certain securities in your Portfolio.
 The duration of ongoing hostilities and corresponding sanctions and related events cannot be predicted.
 The foregoing may result in a negative impact on your Portfolio's performance and the value of an investment in your Portfolio, even beyond any direct investment exposure your Portfolio may have to issuers located or operating in the affected or adjoining geographic regions.